cjus/node-neo4j-presentation/presentation/teleprompt.md

 The New York City [subway system has hubs] at 34th and 42nd street, which allow one to switch trains and travel other parts of the subway's network graph.

-In the map below we can see that at 42nd street and Times Square we can switch to the N, Q, R, S, W, 1, 2, 3, or 7 trains.
+As this subway sign shows ^ at 42nd street and Times Square we can switch to the 1, 2, 3, 7, N, Q, R, S, W, or S trains.

 A look at cities ^ throughout the world reveal [airports], and in larger cities - [airport hubs] -